stuart14/OKD-3.11/README.md

 How does it work?

 This uses the the OC command binaries to call Docker on a local Linux host to bootstrap a local OKD (OpenShift 3.11) containerized cluster.
 The ideal use case is for demo enviroments where there is a need to quickly provsion a full Openshift platform and demonstrate and test fuctionailty.
 The platform can be spun up in under 5 mins.
-Once used the enviroment will be disposed upon reboot.
+Once used, the enviroment will be disposed upon reboot.

 How is this diffrent to Minishift?